SanicTK2/iidxguide/docs/glossary.md

 * 🇯🇵 逆蜜
 * 🇰🇷 역뭉게기

 Technique used to "split" a chord into a series of notes instead, sacrificing timing for the sake of hitting all the notes (e.g., for full combo).
+Hence the name, reverse [anmitsu](#anmitsu).

 This is used in DP to handle impossible scratches.
 Here is [an example of quasar DPA (see 1:51)](https://www.youtube.com/watch?v=uV6PyamAJas) where left hand handles S+67 by hitting the turntable first and then quickly moving to hit 6+7.